hypo69/hypo/pytest/gemini - set 2/en/src/endpoints/prestashop/warehouse.md

 **Important Considerations:**

 * **Replace Placeholders:**  You must replace the placeholder imports (`from src import gs`, etc.) with the actual imports from your project to make the tests work.
 * **Complete Mock Implementation:** The provided `PrestaWarehouse` class and associated methods are now mocked.
-In a real test, you'd need a complete implementation or a much more comprehensive mocking strategy.
+In a real test, you'd need a complete implementation or a much more comprehensive mocking Startegy.
 * **Comprehensive Tests:**  The test suite is a starting point.
 You need to add more tests for various input types, edge cases, and error conditions to cover the real functionality of `PrestaWarehouse`.